 In a cervical ectropion, the soft, red, mucous producing cells from the inside of the cervix, move onto the outside of the cervix.
 Here, you can see a redder, well defined ring around the cervix opening which is how healthcare professionals make the diagnosis.

 Symptoms of cervical ectropion or erosion

 Now we understand what a cervical ectropion is, the symptoms may not surprise you.
 Women may suffer from increased vaginal discharge (the most common symptom), bleeding after sex (in 5-25% of women with an ectropion), pain after sex or occasionally bleeding in between periods.

 Please ALWAYS see you GP if you notice a change in your discharge, bleeding after sex or bleeding in between periods to confirm if a cervical ectropion is the cause.

-How is a cervical ectropion related to contraception?
+How is a cervical ectropion or erosion related to contraception?

 The changes in the cells lining the cervix are driven by oestrogen and a change in the oestrogen/progesterone ratio in your body.
 Pregnancy and combined hormonal contraception can therefore increase the chance of a cervical ectropion.